-- 101 Introduction to Women's and Gender Studies (CSI, U) The study of women's lives and the construction of gender roles in American culture and society.
-Topics may include literary, religious, and philosophical perspectives on sex and gender, culture variations in gender, issues of women's health and sexuality, the relationship of gender, class, and ethnicity, and specific social issues such as economic discrimination or violence based on gender.
-Offered annually. - 270 Special Topics in Women's and Gender Studies Designed to explore a topic of special interest in Women's and Gender Studies.
-Not all special topics courses will earn credit in general education; see current Program of Classes to determine if course earns general education credit.
-Offered occasionally. - 370 Special Topics in Women's and Gender Studies An examination of selected topics in women's and gender studies at the advanced level, focusing on theoretical approaches to the study of gender.
-Not all special topics courses will earn credit in general education; see current Program of Classes to determine if course earns general education credit.
-Offered occasionally.

-- 397 Internship Directed research and work for experiential learning with a community organization, not-for-profit association, social service agency, or business focused on women and/or gender issues.
+- 101 Introduction to Women's, Gender, and Sexuality Studies (CSI, U) The study of women's lives, the construction of gender roles, and issues in sexuality in American culture and society.
+Topics may include diverse perspectives on sex, gender, and sexual identity, personal health and sexuality, the relationship of gender, class, and ethnicity, and specific social issues such as economic discrimination or gender-based violence.
+Offered annually. - 270 Special Topics in Women's, Gender, and Sexuality Studies Designed to explore a topic of special interest in Women's, Gender, and Sexuality Studies.
+Not all special topics courses will earn credit in general education; see current Program of Classes to determine if the course earns general education credit.
+Offered occasionally. - 370 Special Topics in Women's, Gender, and Sexuality Studies An examination of selected topics in Women's, Gender, and Sexuality Studies at the advanced level, including theoretical approaches.
+Not all special topics courses will earn credit in general education; see current Program of Classes to determine if the course earns general education credit.
+Offered occasionally. - 397 Internship Directed research and work for experiential learning with a community organization, not-for-profit association, social service agency, or business focused on issues related to sexuality, women and/or gender issues.
 See Career Center for additional information.
-Prerequisites: declared Women's and Gender Studies major or minor, junior or senior standing, WGS 101, and consent of Women's and Gender Studies Director.
-Offered each semester - 450 Independent Study Individualized study (including directed readings) on a topic not normally in the Women's and Gender Studies curriculum resulting in the preparation of a significant end product such as a research paper or performance.
-Student must devise a plan of study in cooperation with faculty.
-Prerequisites: declared Women's and Gender Studies major or minor, junior or senior standing, and consent of Women's and Gender Studies Director.
-Offered each semester. - 490 Senior Seminar (W) An advanced research and writing seminar examining theory in Women's and Gender Studies.
+Prerequisites: declared WGSS major or minor, successful completion of an introductory course in WGSS, junior or senior standing, and consent of the WGSS Director.
+Offered each semester. - 450 Independent Study Individualized study (including directed readings) on a topic not normally in the Women's, Gender, and Sexuality Studies curriculum resulting in the preparation of a significant product such as a research paper or performance.
+Students must devise a plan of study in cooperation with faculty.
+Prerequisites: declared WGSS major or minor, junior or senior standing, successful completion of an introductory course in WGSS, and consent of the WGSS Director.
+Offered each semester. - 490 Senior Seminar (W) Advanced research and writing seminar examining theory in Women's, Gender, and Sexuality Studies.
 Students will research and write an independent analytical paper.
-Prerequisites: WGS major/minor, and senior standing, or consent of instructor.
-Offered each fall.
+Prerequisites: WGSS major/minor, and senior standing, or consent of instructor.
+Offered every fall.